-Endurance running events are getting bigger in Australia.
+Endurance running events are getting bigger in Australia, especially now with the introduction of free events like ParkRun.
 Many participants have graduated from the shorter ‘fun run’ events, to setting their sights on more challenging goals.
 The half-marathon is unquestionably the most popular (and achievable) goal for many, but a few hardy souls look ahead to the full 42.2 km marathon challenge with a sense of awe and determination.

 Forget any bad press you’ve read about carbohydrates; for a distance runner, these are your best friends.
-A diet that is high in carbohydrates is recommended for runners to support the high-energy demands of training.
+A running diet that is high in carbohydrates is recommended to support the high-energy demands of marathon training.
 For those training every day, high-carbohydrate snacks and drinks are essential to aid recovery.
 Good options include sports drinks, muesli bars, dried fruit, bananas and sandwiches.

 But it’s not all about carbohydrates; plenty of protein and other nutrients are also needed.
 And this is where having an overall healthy diet comes in – there are no shortcuts or secrets here.
 If most of the food you eat fits into the following list, then you’re covering most of your bases for the nutrition your running body needs most.